jacobdbrown4/jacob_brown/_pages/log.md

   * wrote function to display number of times each primitive is instanced before and after triplicating.
   * meetings
   * Bootcamp - documenting/Sphinx
+  * spent some time looking at visualization tool from JensRestemeier in SpyDrNet issue #130
 * **Thursday**:
+  * added instance_counting function to display_info example
+  * added link to JensRestemeier's visualization tool repo to display_info example
+  * worked on SpyDrNet SHREC install page
 * **Friday**:

 ### Week 3: May 10, 2021